Deep Sea Fishing

 When it comes to holding your pole and actually fishing, we fish mostly the same way as everyone else.
 The difference is the light tackle you will be using and the depth in which you will be fishing.
 When it comes to actually holding your pole, you will stand against the back or side of the back gunwale and place your fishing pole in your hands, pointing the rod tip away from the boat and allow your baited hook to travel downward, toward the bottom of the sea.
 We encourage you not to let your bait to hit the bottom.
 Remember, we are not fishing the same way everyone else does.
 We do not anchor our charter boat either.
 Instead, we hover the charter boat directly above the reef where the fish live or slightly off to the side of the reef where they are schooling.
 Some reefs are large and the fish might not be all in one area.
 If this is so, we often make a few circles around our GPS (reef location) and find the fish on our sonar and then allow you to start fishing.
 Most fishing reefs off of Orange Beach are artificial (man made) and there are some natural rock bottoms further south, away from shore to fish on.

 Remember, you will not be fishing like everyone does when you choose us.
-We don’t use those heavy 16 oz. weights or use messy squid with 2 baited hooks suspended a foot or so above the lead.
-For those of you who don’t know, that is called a chicken rig and fishing like that is popular among party boats and other charters in Orange Beach.
-To me, fishing like that is hard work and having to drop your line and reel up that heavy weight time and time again is frustrating.
+We don’t use those heavy 16 oz. weights unless the current is running and your bait can’t make it to the bottom.
 Our customers deserve more action than that type of fishing offers.
 When you fish on the bottom, you often catch small Red Snapper (12 to 16″), White Snapper (8 to 12″), Vermilion Snapper (10 to 12″) and young Trigger fish.
-The only exception is you can fish on the bottom with a single line and catch Grouper.
+The only exception is you can fish on the bottom with a single line and catch Grouper or red snapper.
 In order to catch big fish, you have to fish higher in the water where they are.

 Our deep sea fishing tackle